 I do not know how I died.
 My bones bore notches when I was dug from the ground, I was told, the marks of many blades across my ribs, my neck, my arms.
-They are buried now, under flesh held together by his will alone.
+Those marks are buried now, under flesh held together by his will alone.
 Is my likeness a memory dredged from my soul?
-Or his own will, a mask to wear to terrify his enemies?
+Or his own will, a mask made to wear to terrify his enemies?

-The twin blades rest naturally in my hands.
+My twin blades rest naturally in my hands.
 There is almost a song in their whistle as they dance through the air, a memory of brighter times, older glory.
 But it is wrong.
 I wield shards of my past existence, nothing more.
 Singular blades, parted from each other, like a soul and a body.
-My soul belongs to him, strained like whey through a mesh of his magic.
+My soul belongs to him, strained like whey through a mesh of his deathly magic.
 Watery and thin.